Towards all-order factorization of QED amplitudes at next-to-leading power: Hard-collinear factorization for massive fermions

-These are the one-loop expressions for the $f\gamma$- and $f\partial\gamma$-jet functions in QED, as derived in light-cone gauge.
+\end{widetext} These are the one-loop expressions for the $f\gamma$- and $f\partial\gamma$-jet functions in QED, as derived in light-cone gauge.
 As expected, the $f\gamma$-jet function starts at order $\lambda\!\sim\! m/Q$, while the $f\partial\gamma$-jet has pure $\lambda^2$ scaling.
-This is due to the additional factor $\ell_\perp^\rho$, which arises in the expansion of $\widetilde{H}_{(f\gamma)}$ in \eq{Hfgammadef}, which it absorbs in the definition of \eq{factorization}.
+This is due to the additional factor $\ell_\perp^\rho$ in the expansion of $\widetilde{H}_{(f\gamma)}$ in \eq{Hfgammadef}, which it absorbs in the definition of \eq{factorization}.
 As a result only the structure $\ell_\perp^\alpha \ell_\perp^\beta$ in \eq{eq:numStructures} survives in the numerator.
 Since $m$ is the only small scale in these functions, the mass expansion coincides with the power expansion.
+Once expanded in $\eps$, the first line of \eq{massiveJetFunctionsResult} is the QED equivalent of the $\ord(m)$ result derived for Yukawa theory in \cite{Gervais:2017yxv}, and coincides with the amplitude computed in \cite{Beneke:2019slt} within SCET in the context of heavy quark leptonic decays.